1. First steps

 sector-rating.csvoutput data file.
 You can use the 'File > Open file' dialog, or click the output file link in the simulation trace, or click the 'Data analysis' icon.

-- CCruncher display the analysis tab.
+- CCruncher displays the analysis tab.
 The top-right combobox indicates the analysis mode.
 There are two analysis modes: 'Segmentation' and 'Segments'.

 - Set the 'Segmentation' mode.
 In this mode, CCruncher displays the risk disaggregation when there is more than a segment defined.
 The pie chart values indicate the percentage of risk attributable to the given sub-portfolio (right-click or ctrl-C to copy values to clipboard).
 The 'Results' section shows the whole portfolio risk measure.